 Buying and Selling Property in Benoni

-The Benoni property market is a residential market on Johannesburg's East Rand covering established suburbs including Farrarmere, Rynfield, Morehill, Northmead, and the Ebotse golf estate.
+Property in Benoni trades in a residential market on Johannesburg's East Rand, covering established suburbs including Farrarmere, Rynfield, Morehill, Northmead, and the Ebotse golf estate.
 It serves a broad buyer profile: first-time buyers accessing entry-level townhouses, families seeking freestanding homes near well-performing schools and Homestead Dam, and investors attracted by the East Rand's employment base and consistent rental demand.
 The market is driven predominantly by owner-occupiers making long-term decisions.

 Key takeaways